acarteas/Teaching-MobileApps/projects/project 1/PostMortem.md

 To improve this assignment in the future, I'd provide more possible beginning projects to do that people could fork from.
 Forking a calculator sounds boring.

+*****************************
+Use this page to discuss what you learned from completing this assignment.
+It should be completed **after** you finish coding your assignment.
+Your post mortem must be at least 500 words long.
+Note that the focus of the paper should be on your reflection, not on structure (e.g. introductory paragraph, conclusion, etc.).
+The essay is graded on content (i.e. it shows deep though) rather than syntax (e.g. spelling) and structure.

+Below are some prompts that can be used to get you thinking.
+Feel free to use these or to make up your own.
+* Describe a particular struggle that you overcame when working on this programming assignment.
+* Conversely, describe an issue with your assignment that you were unable to resolve.
+* Provide advice to a future student on how he or she might succeed on this assignment.
+* Describe the most fun aspect of the assignment.
+* Describe the most challenging aspect of the assignment.
+* Describe the most difficult aspect of the assignment to understand.
+* Provide any suggestions for improving the assignment in the future.